FUNDING & GRANTS

 ACCELERATOR AWARDS

-Multi-year awards of $500,000 each will be awarded in January 2024.
+Multi-year awards of $500,000 are made.
 By applying for the Accelerator Awards, organizations are also eligible for funding ranging from $15,000 to $75,000.

 NATIONWIDE CALL FOR STUDENT PERFORMING ARTISTS